-4.1.2 Predictability of equity returns using credit protection returns
+4.1.3 Predictability of equity returns using credit protection returns

-Having established that equity returns predict credit protection returns, we now address the alternative.
+Now that we have established that equity returns predict credit protection returns, we address the alternative by analyzing the first equation of the VAR at different horizons.
 We switch the dependent variable in the regression to equity return and the credit protection return becomes the independent variable.
 We include firm fixed effects and control for the lagged equity return when estimating the predictive power of credit protection returns for equity returns.
-Table 5 reports our results in an identical format to Table 4.
+Table 6 reports our results in an identical format to Table 5.